 Botanicals of your choice (we recommend flavours such as cardamom pods, coriander seeds, orange peel and cinnamon)

 How To Make Your Gin:

 This gin recipe isn’t what we’d call traditional, as gin made in a proper distillery is flavoured with delicate botanicals and created from scratch.
 However, this method will provide you with a delicious alternative – perfect to give as a gift – that you can say you’ve made yourself!

-- Sterilize a large glass jar (big enough to fit the entire 1L of vodka, plus some) with boiling water.
+- Sterilize a large glass jar (big enough to fit the entire 1L of gin, plus some) with boiling water.

-- Add the vodka and juniper berries to the jar, shake and leave to steep for 12-24 hours.
+- Add the gin and sloe berries to the jar, shake and leave to steep for 12-24 hours.

 - Add in any other botanical flavours you wish to enjoy (in small quantities, no more than a teaspoon at a time).
 Shake the jar again, and leave to further infuse for around 24 hours.

-- Taste a little bit of the gin mixture and decide whether you would like a stronger juniper flavour or more of the botanical flavours.
+- Taste a little bit of the gin mixture and decide whether you would like a stronger sloe flavour or more of the botanical flavours.
 If so, leave to steep for longer.
-Usually, by this time, the vodka will have taken on enough of the flavourings, and you’ll be ready to move to the next step.
+Usually, by this time, the gin will have taken on enough of the flavourings, and you’ll be ready to move to the next step.

 - Strain the gin through a muslin cloth to leave a smooth mixture, then leave to sit for a few days, and strain once more.